Racine County Court Records

 Hours: Monday–Friday, 8:00 AM – 4:30 PM

-Electronic case files can be viewed at public access terminals in the clerk’s office.
-Requesters should bring a valid photo ID and be prepared to pay applicable fees.
-Copy fees under Wisconsin statute are $1.25 per page for regular copies, and $5.00 per document plus $1.25 per page for certified copies.
+You can view electronic case files at public access terminals in the clerk's office.
+Bring a valid photo ID and be ready to pay applicable fees.
+Under Wisconsin statute, copy fees are $1.25 per page for regular copies and $5.00 per document plus $1.25 per page for certified copies.

 By Mail

-Written requests for court records may be mailed to the Clerk of Circuit Court at 730 Wisconsin Avenue, Racine, WI 53403.
-Include the case number or party names, the specific documents requested, and payment by check or money order.
+Written requests for court records can be mailed to the Clerk of Circuit Court at 730 Wisconsin Avenue, Racine, WI 53403.
+Include the case number or party names, the specific documents you need, and payment by check or money order.

 General County Open Records Requests

-For records held by county departments other than the courts, the Racine County Public Records Request Portal allows electronic submission.
-Note that this portal excludes records held by the Sheriff’s Office and the Clerk of Circuit Court, which have their own processes.
+For records held by county departments other than the courts, the Racine County Public Records Request Portal accepts electronic submissions.
+Keep in mind that this portal excludes records held by the Sheriff's Office and the Clerk of Circuit Court, which each have their own separate request processes.

 Are Court Records Public in Racine County?

 Court records in Racine County are presumed public under the Wisconsin Public Records Law (Wis.
-Stat. §§ 19.31–19.39).
-This statute establishes a strong presumption that all records maintained by government authorities, including the clerk of circuit court, are open for inspection and copying.
-The law states that denial of access is “contrary to the public interest” and may occur only in exceptional circumstances.
+Stat.
+19.31–19.39).
+This law creates a strong presumption that all records held by government authorities — including the clerk of circuit court — are open for inspection and copying.
+Denying access is considered contrary to the public interest and may happen only in exceptional circumstances.

-Wisconsin Supreme Court rules and specific statutes further govern access to court files.
-While the vast majority of case information is publicly accessible — including civil complaints, criminal charges, docket entries, judgments, and sentencing records — certain categories of records carry confidentiality restrictions.
+Wisconsin Supreme Court rules and specific statutes add another layer of guidance on access to court files.
+While the vast majority of case information is publicly accessible — including civil complaints, criminal charges, docket entries, judgments, and sentencing records — certain categories carry confidentiality restrictions.

 Records commonly restricted from public access include:

-• Adoption records (sealed by statute; release requires a court order or request through the Wisconsin Adoption Records Search Program)
+- Adoption records (sealed by statute; release requires a court order or a request through the Wisconsin Adoption Records Search Program)

-Persons whose records have been sealed or who need access to confidential records must generally obtain a court order.
-The Clerk of Circuit Court cannot release records that are classified as confidential under state law, regardless of the requester’s relationship to the case.
+If your records have been sealed, or if you need access to confidential records, you'll generally need to obtain a court order.
+The Clerk of Circuit Court cannot release records classified as confidential under state law, regardless of your relationship to the case.

-For records maintained by law enforcement, the Racine County Sheriff’s Office open records request process applies separately, with its own fees and procedures.
+For law enforcement records, the Racine County Sheriff's Office open records request process applies separately, with its own fees and procedures.

 Racine County Criminal Court Records

-Criminal cases in Racine County — including felonies, misdemeanors, ordinance violations, and traffic offenses — are adjudicated in the Racine County Circuit Court and processed by the Clerk of Circuit Court’s Criminal and Traffic Division.
+Criminal cases in Racine County — including felonies, misdemeanors, ordinance violations, and traffic offenses — are decided by the Racine County Circuit Court and processed through the Clerk of Circuit Court's Criminal and Traffic Division.

 Searching Criminal Court Records

 Criminal and traffic case records are searchable online through WCCA at no charge.
-Enter the defendant’s last name, first name, and optionally their date of birth to retrieve matching case records.
+Enter the defendant's last name, first name, and optionally their date of birth to pull up matching case records.
 Results include charges filed, case status, scheduled hearings, and disposition data.

 For in-person inquiries, contact the Criminal and Traffic Court division: